rjsmethurst/starpy/README.md

 INPUTS:
         :ndim:
         The number of parameters in the model that emcee must find.
-In this case it always 4 with tqs, taus, tqd, taud.
+In this case it always 2 with tq, tau

         :nwalkers:
         The number of walkers that step around the parameter space.
 Must be an even integer number larger than ndim.